Lexapro Severe And Moderate Drug Interactions

 Due to serious drug interactions with escitalopram, some of the drugs listed below are not advised to be used unless under special circumstances.
 However, if the benefits outweigh the risks, Lexapro max dose to be used must be closely monitored by a medical professional.
 The maximum dose should not exceed 40 mg daily.
-When more than 40mg is taken daily without consulting the doctor, escitalopram overdose sets in.
-Excess intake can reduce the effectiveness of escitalopram uses.

 - Wellbutrin and Lexapro: The concomitant use of these drugs increase toxicity and precipitate seizures and panic attacks.

 - Lexapro and Adderall (Amphetamine+dextroamphetamine): The concomitant use increases the effects of amphetamine thereby causing serotonin syndrome.

 - Lexapro and Tramadol: The use of the two drugs together causes decreased respiratory rate, QT Prolongation, cardiac arrhythmias, and serotonin syndrome.
 Consistent use of these drugs together can lead to addiction.
 However, treating substance dependent individuals addicted to either of these stimulants can be done by tapering the dose gradually until it is stopped.